CodenameTam/days-of-coding/log.md

 **Thoughts**
 My first week into this again and I can say that it is an accomplishment.
 As a new habit, I can effectively reflect on what’s working and where improvement is needed.
 As I am learning more about the systems that make teams work together, I can apply certain aspects of them into my own personal life.

+**~~~ DAY: 8 - February 24, 2021 ~~~**

+## Today's Progress:
+Completed 2 more mini lessons on FCC making me at 96%.
+I had to take more time understanding these problems but, I eventually got the hang of it.
+Went to Women Who Code's Charlotte virtual event of coffee and chat.

+**Thoughts**
+I have taken a break from social media to fully understand JS.
+I really can't want to start making projects from it.
+However, I know pacing myself is key.

+**~~~ DAY: 9 - February 25, 2021 ~~~**

+## Today's Progress:
+Completed the JS Basics module.
+Drafted ways to design and code my sticker website for fun and addon to current projects.

+**Thoughts**
+I feel great that I completed the JS basics.
+I do feel like I still get confused on concepts, but I know with more practice, I'll become familiar and I'm looking forward to that.
+I really want to understand the why or "tools" outside of building projects that only teach what "tools" are only needed for that project.
+So I hope to equip myself with knowing what to do with JS in any given situation.

+**~~~ DAY: 10 - February 26, 2021 ~~~**

+## Today's Progress:
+Attended a webinar on an AWS certification for a Cloud Practitioner to get more insight on how to become certified.
+Worked more on my Python project with AWS.
+Started the ES6 module on FCC

+**Thoughts**
+I am really trying to focus on completing one thing at a time.
+It's so difficult not to have your hands in multiple courses, articles, projects, content, books, etc. at one time.
+So with keeping focus, I'll do my best to finish the current project and breaking with others.
+I really want to utilize being at home, and possibly making an online empire whether that's with content, website projects, or selling products.